JoelViney/ReactDemo/README.md

-## MyFlix
+## My-Flix
-This is an adventure into React hooks as I am a bit rusty as I have been stuck in the Angular world for a few years.
+This is an adventure into React hooks as I have been stuck in the Angular world for a few years.

 A running version of it can be viewed ----> [here](https://calm-desert-023948f10.azurestaticapps.net/)